impactoss/impactoss-admin-quick-start-guide/README.md

 #### 1. Introduction

-This introductory part is complemented by the following sections that explain the features and basic concepts of IMPACT OSS:
+The first chapter contains the following sections that explain the features and basic concepts of IMPACT OSS:

 * **[>> Features](/intro/features.md)**: an overview of features
 * **[>> Navigation](/intro/navigation.md)**: an introduction to IMPACT OSS navigation concepts